appium/appium/docs/en/about-appium/platform-support.md

   device under test.
 See the [mobile web doc](/docs/en/writing-running-appium/web/mobile-web.md) for instructions.
 * Hybrid support: Yes.
 See the [hybrid doc](/docs/en/writing-running-appium/web/hybrid.md) for instructions.
   * With default Appium automation backend: versions 4.4 and up
-  * With Selendroid automation backend: versions 2.3 and up
-* Support for automating multiple apps in one session: Yes (but not when using the Selendroid backend)
+* Support for automating multiple apps in one session: Yes
-* Support for automating multiple devices simultaneously: Yes, though Appium must be started using different ports for the server parameters `--port`, `--bootstrap-port` (or `--selendroid-port`) and/or `--chromedriver-port`.
+* Support for automating multiple devices simultaneously: Yes, though Appium must be started using different ports for the server parameters `--port`, `--bootstrap-port` and/or `--chromedriver-port`.
 See the [server args doc](/docs/en/writing-running-appium/server-args.md) for more information on these parameters.
-* Support for automating vendor-provided or third-party apps: Yes (but not when using the Selendroid backend)
+* Support for automating vendor-provided or third-party apps: Yes
 * Support for automating custom, non-standard UI controls: No

 ### Windows Desktop Support